kusu55/Retail-Sales-Analysis/README.md

 - Shows the impact of discounts on profit margins
 - Helps prioritize strategies for product focus and customer retention

-**Goal:** Build a data pipeline and an interactive dashboard that empowers decision-makers with clear, visual insights derived from historical sales data.
+**Goal:** Build an interactive dashboard that empowers decision-makers with clear, visual insights derived from historical sales data.

 ---